bgrasmo/100daysofcode/sections-31-37/Section-32.md

 Add a config directory and then create a session.js file in it to keep app.js minimal and have all session configuration in one file.

 If we don't set a maxAge on the session, the cookie will be removed and the session will be removed when the user closes the browser.

+### Going through course content for day 82:

+#### <b>Add authentication and user login</b>

+We need to perform a database lookup to see if the user with the entered email exists.
+This can be done with a method in the user object that performs this lookup on the email address there.
+I'll want a password "check" there as well to get the same 'hiccup' as if user was found and actual passwords compared.
+Also add method for comparing the entered password with the one stored in the database.

+Create util directory and an authentication.js file in it for adding authentication information to the session.

+#### <b>Finishing authentication and user login</b>